Have you ever considered asking your doctor if including holistic practices as a form of stress reduction is the right option for you?

 - Focus on clearing your mind.
 It’s human nature for a lot of thoughts to come into your head, but it’s important not to dwell on anything specific.
 Let them come and go; once your mind is clear, you’ve entered a meditative zone.

 Remember that, just like anything else, meditation takes practice.
 Dr. Govindarajan recommends spending 5 to 10 minutes a day on meditation and increasing the time if you wish.

 Consistent physical exercise can be difficult for anyone, but it may be especially difficult for people living with MG.
 Some people who live with MG experience fatigue as a symptom, which can prevent them from taking part in physical exercise.
 Others may not notice fatigue at first and may exacerbate their symptoms by pushing themselves too hard when they exercise.

-If you’re interested in incorporating physical exercise into your life, it’s very important that you work with your healthcare team to determine what kind, if any, physical exercise is right for you.
+If you’re interested in incorporating physical exercise into your life, it’s very important that you work with your healthcare team to determine what kind, if any, of physical exercise is right for you.

 If you and your healthcare team decide that exercise is right for you, be sure to follow your doctor’s guidance.
 Your doctor may advise you to take plenty of rests and listen to your body for signs that you may be pushing yourself too hard.
 You may find that aerobic exercises that focus on endurance work better for you than anaerobic exercises that involve short, intense bursts of activity.